NIEM/NIEM.github.io/json/schema/index.md

 One method that absolutely *can* implement the desired content model is to collapse the type hierarchy into a concrete JSON schema.

+This accurately conveys the desired content model, but the schemas do not express the is-a relationship between a base type and a derived type.

+* Pros:
+    * Has the right content model.
+    * Property definitions are simple and clear.
+* Cons:
+    * Types don't express is-a relationship between base tyep and derived type.
+    * Type definitions can't be used as a basis for derived types.
+    * Each JSON Schema type definition has to roll up

 ```javascript
 {